History of the Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

+The Lakers concluded the season with a 50–32 record, marking their 27th winning season since the franchise relocated to Los Angeles.
+Entering the series tied at two games each, the team played without tri-captain Rick Fox, who was sidelined due to a foot injury sustained during the previous series against Minnesota.

+Although San Antonio established a 25-point lead, the Lakers reduced the deficit in the fourth quarter.
+Trailing by 18 points entering the final period, Los Angeles narrowed the margin to two points with 14.7 seconds remaining.
+On the final possession, with 3.6 seconds on the clock, Robert Horry attempted a potential game-winning three-pointer; however, the shot circled the rim and failed to convert, resulting in a loss.

 Rather than rejoicing in another last-second victory that would have given them a 3–2 series lead and a chance to finish the Spurs off back home in Los Angeles, the Lakers instead faced the dejection of having been so close, but now facing a 3–2 deficit and now being on the brink of elimination.
 The Spurs did not waste their chance to finish off the Lakers.
 They swarmed the Lakers in Game 6 and put an end to the Lakers' dreams of a fourth consecutive NBA championship.

 Determined to reclaim the title in Dr. Buss' 25th year of ownership, the Lakers brought in free agents Karl Malone and Gary Payton, and started the 2003–04 season with a bang, winning 20 of their first 25 games, during which time Malone became the oldest player to record a triple-double.
 But then Malone went down with a knee injury, and other ailments to Shaquille O'Neal and Kobe Bryant soon followed, leaving Payton to lead the younger players in an offensive system with which he was not particularly familiar.
 Additionally, the team faced the ongoing distraction of Bryant's sexual assault case and the sniping between O'Neal and Bryant which had ensued after Bryant was charged.